 However, thinking globally and planning to travel with US airlines, it’s wiser to choose a little bit smaller carry on bag.
 Something like – 51 x 35 x 20 cm (20 x 14 x 8 inches).
-Which means, that Cabin Max Metz, eBags Mother Lode TLS Weekender, Kelty Redwing 44 and Osprey Farpoint 40 might be slightly too big for you.
+Which means, that Cabin Max Metz, eBags Mother Lode TLS Weekender, Kelty Redwing 44 and Osprey Farpoint 40 might be slightly too big for you with some of the airlines.
 But ONLY if they will be packed to the maximum.

 How to Choose the Best Carry on Backpack for Yourself?

 To choose the best carry on backpack for yourself, answer these 2 questions first: